MisinformedDNA/dantheprogrammer.com/input/posts/hello-world-again.md

 Now, it's probably hard imagine such a scenario, but it existed.
 HTML was invented in 1990, JavaScript in 1995, and CSS in 1996.
 These were the early days of the web.

-NOTE: The Wayback Machine wasn't even started until 1996, so I've been making websites longer than its existance.
+Thanks to the [Wayback Machine](https://en.wikipedia.org/wiki/Wayback_Machine), I'm been able to find an old version of my web site.
+The Wayback Machine is like a digital archive of the entire internet.
+It started in 1996, so I've been making websites longer than its existance.
+(I feel old.)

-Here's my [first known](https://web.archive.org/web/19970606013147/http://www.imsa.edu:80/~greenday/) web page:
+Anyway, here's my [first known](https://web.archive.org/web/19970606013147/http://www.imsa.edu:80/~greenday/) web page:

 ![My First Home Page](../images/first-home-page.jpg)